blakeanderson/Sublime-Text-Redmine-Plugin/readme.markdown

 Overview
 --------
-View your assigned redmine issues in the quick panel
+View your assigned redmine issues in the quick panel, and opens your selection in a web browser.

 Installation
 ------------